Home

 Netting

-Buy/sell → one value
+Buy/sell becomes one value

 Columns

-CP, Limit, Exposure, Rating
+Counterparty, Limit, Exposure, Rating

 Back Office Credit Dept Risk